As part of the Creative Christmas Countdown, I’m sharing a way to decorate a window for the holidays!

 - Christmas trees with Tissue Paper Lights to hang on the window from Two Big Two Little.

-- Paint a Christmas Tree on a window and decorate it [over and over!] from My Buddies and I.
+- Tape a Christmas Tree on a window and decorate it (over and over!) from Happily Ever Mom.

-- Make Popsicle snowflakes to hang in the window from The Freckled Homeschooler.
+- Make Popsicle snowflakes to hang in the window from The Frugal Homeschooler.

-Keep up with the Creative Christmas Countdown at Creative with Kids and Red Ted Art.
+Keep up with the Creative Christmas Countdown at Bouceback Parenting and Red Ted Art.

 It reminds me of an Eric Carle illustration.
 Really beautiful!